Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Fair Ensembles Design

-\stepcounter{finding} \begin{mdframed}[style = exampledefault] \textbf{Finding \thefinding:} The uncertainty in classifiers can have a large impact on fairness in voting classifiers. \end{mdframed} A \textit{Voting} classifier is an ensemble method where the prediction is based on the probabilities of each base learner within the ensemble.
+A \textit{Voting} classifier is an ensemble method where the prediction is based on the probabilities of each base learner within the ensemble.
 Voting classifiers are of two types, \textit{Soft} and \textit{Hard} Voting.
 In hard Voting, the label with the majority of votes from the base learners is the final prediction, whereas, in soft voting, it is based on the average of the probabilities of each output class.
-If the average probability of a class is less than 0.5, class 0 is predicted and vice-versa.
+If the average probability of a class is less than 0.5, class 0 is predicted, and vice-versa.
 We investigate the effect of the voting type on fairness and found that the uncertainty in the model prediction can have a large impact on fairness.
 For instance, \textit{AC-VT5} uses soft voting with \textit{Logistic Regression (LR), Random Forest (RF), KNN}, and \textit{Decision Tree (DT)} as base classifiers.
 As shown in Table \ref{tab:voting}, \textit{DT} introduces significant unfairness when used in soft voting compared to hard.
 We found that \textit{DT} has an output class probability of either 1 or 0 while other classifiers are in the range [0,1].

 Figure \ref{Voting} shows the output probabilities for AC-VT5.
 We observe that DT has higher extreme probabilities compared to others.
 In this case, the average is skewed by the extreme probabilities of \textit{DT}.
 This changes the prediction for 558 out of 9049 test samples.
 And since \textit{DT} is less fair than other classifiers, the overall unfairness also increases.
 For hard voting, equal weight is given to each classifier.
 In that case, the other three classifiers, which are fairer, won the majority vote.
 For some models, soft voting was fairer than hard, e.g., \textit{AC-VT3}, which shows that base learners' uncertainties can impact fairness in both voting types.
 This suggests the need to develop frameworks to measure model uncertainties and their fairness at a component level to aid developers in designing fair voting ensembles.
 Our analysis should also encourage further research in fairness-aware weighting techniques to handle fairness issues arising from model uncertainties.